panzerdp/dmitripavlutin.com/content/posts/135-dynamic-import/index.md

 loadMyModule();
 ```

-## 3. Default dynamic import
+### 2.2 Importing of *default* export

-In case if the imported module exports as a default, you can easily have access to the dynamic default import using `default` property.
+In case if the imported module exports as a default, you can easily have access to the dynamic default import using the `default` property.

 Let's say that `defaultConcat.js` exports the `concat` function as a `default` export: